aalinds/Sudoku/Readme.md

 # Sudoku

-Sudoku is built with HTML, CSS & JavaScript
+Sudoku game is built using HTML, CSS & JavaScript

 ## About